Rafael-Remigio/breaking-vigenere-ciphers/README.md

 Comparing this with our ciphertext we can subdivide it in periods and test the IoC of each period.
 This is, comparing the IoC of each letter at an interval equal to the proposed period

-The code for calculating the IoC is:
+The follwing code calculated the IoC.

-<small>this code was taken from Five Ways to Crack a Vigenère Cipher by The Mad Doctor ("madness"), I liked it so i "stole" it</small>
+This code was taken from Five Ways to Crack a Vigenère Cipher by The Mad Doctor ("madness"), because it is easy to understand.

 ```
 # Alphabet used only contains CAPPS letters